gabayamir/react-demo/specs/selection-list-spec.md

 # SelectionList Component Specification

-A component which allows the user to take action by choosing an item from a list.
-The SelectionList will usually be displayed inside a Popup component.
+A component which allows the user to take action by choosing an item or multiple items from a list.

 * [Elements](#elements)
 * [API](#api)